Warbo/writing/PhDThesis/Contributions.md

  - Theory Exploration Benchmark, using TIP
  - Empirical benchmarking and comparison of QuickSpec and IsaCoSy
- - Identification of the input selection problem for conjecture/property generation (AKA "bucketing")
+ - Identification of the input selection problem for conjecture/property generation (AKA "signature selection")
- - Empirical analysis of recurrent clustering for bucketing, compared to a (pseudo-)random control and non-learning approach (circular convolution).
+ - Empirical analysis of recurrent clustering for signature selection, compared to a (pseudo-)random control and non-learning approach (circular convolution).
  - Recurrent clustering application to arbitrary tree structures (which we apply to Haskell Core)